wtsi-hgi/secrets/README.md

     --expire SECONDS      Delete the secret from the clipboard, if used, after a time limit [30]

+### `expose`

+    secrets expose [OPTIONS]

+Expose the list of all the available secret IDs.

+Options:

+    --secrets FILE        Secrets file [~/.secrets]
+    --with-date           Include the date the secret was told

 ### `forget`

     secrets tell [OPTIONS] SECRET_ID